British Indo-Caribbean people

-British Indo-Caribbean people are residents of the United Kingdom who were born in the Caribbean and whose ancestors are indigenous to India.
+British Indo-Caribbean people are British citizens, whose recent ancestors came from the Caribbean, and who further trace their ancestry back to India and the wider subcontinent.
 The UK has a large population of Indo-Caribbean people.

 Background

 Indian people were first introduced to the Caribbean as indentured laborers by the British government beginning in the 1830s after the abolition of slavery and when cheap labour was needed.
 The majority settled in Trinidad and Tobago, Guyana, and Suriname.
-There are smaller but well established population in Jamaica and other Caribbean countries.
+There are smaller but well established population in Jamaica, Saint Lucia and other Caribbean countries.
 The Indian communities in these countries have now become extremely well established and currently have a very successful diaspora.
 With the strong links between the Caribbean and the UK, as well as the large Indian community in the UK, it has proven a popular destination for Indo-Caribbean emigrants.
 In 1990, between 22,800 and 30,400 Indo-Caribbean people were estimated to be living in the UK.
+In the recent UK 2021 census, 10,841 persons self-identified as having Indo-Caribbean ancestry using the categories of "Other ethnic group: Caribbean Asian" and "Mixed or Multiple ethnic groups: Caribbean Asian.
+This is a lower estimate as Indo-Caribbean people had to write this in for their ethnicity under Asian: Other, and may have found it easier to click Asian: Indian for example.